Metric, inertially aligned monocular state estimation via kinetodynamic priors: Conclusion and Discussions

-This paper introduces a novel perception system leveraging a monocular camera passively coupled to a moving platform via a non-rigid connection.
-By integrating a learned deformation-force model with our state estimation framework, we demonstrate that this non-rigid coupling, rather than complicating the system, provides crucial constraints for passive inertial sensing.
-This approach successfully resolves the inherent scale and inertial alignment ambiguities of monocular vision, a problem typically requiring additional sensors.
-Our experiments in both simulation and the real world validate the feasibility of this method.
-We have shown that by correctly modeling the system's kineto-dynamics, accurate motion and metric scale estimation is achievable.
-This work serves as a foundational example, showcasing how exploiting physical priors in a flexible system can enhance perception capabilities.
-We believe this approach holds significant promise for future robotic platforms with specific motion models and elastic actuation chains.
+This paper introduced a novel perception system leveraging a monocular camera passively coupled to a moving platform via a non-rigid connection.
+By integrating a learned deformation-force model with our state estimation framework, we demonstrated that non-rigid coupling provides crucial constraints for passive inertial sensing, effectively resolving inherent scale and inertial alignment ambiguities.
+Our experiments validated that correctly modeling kineto-dynamics enables accurate motion and metric scale estimation.

+A fundamental limitation of our system is its reliance on the coupling’s elasticity; as the connection approaches ideal rigidity, the informative deformation cues diminish, and the system's advantage degenerates to standard monocular setups.
+Additionally, the current batch optimization framework entails increasing computational overhead over long trajectories.
+We also observed that rotational precision, while competitive, remains more sensitive to optimization on the $\mathbb{SO}(3)$ manifold compared to translation.
+Future work will focus on implementing a sliding-window optimization for real-time efficiency and investigating manifold-aware loss functions to further refine rotational accuracy.
+This approach marks a significant step toward robust state estimation for future robotic platforms with elastic actuation chains.